SIDN/ietf-wg-rpp-charter/rpp-charter.md

 # Background and Problem Space

-The Extensible Provisioning Protocol (EPP) was standardized ([STD69](https://datatracker.ietf.org/doc/std69/)) over 20 years ago to address the needs of domain name management between domain name registries and registrars.
+The Extensible Provisioning Protocol (EPP) was standardized ([STD69](https://datatracker.ietf.org/doc/std69/)) in 2009 to address the needs of domain name management between domain name registries and registrars.
 Though EPP is still serving the domain name industry well, the progress in available development, integration and operational patterns, tools and technologies create a desire to have a provisioning protocol using the REST architectural style and the JSON data-interchange format.
 Such design could take advantage of stateless architecture and widely deployed solutions such as OpenAPI with documentation,